-It cannot be guaranteed that participants in clinical studies will directly benefit from vaccination with V114 during participation, as clinical studies are designed to provide information about the safety and effectiveness of an investigational medicine.
+It cannot be guaranteed that participants in clinical studies will directly benefit from intervention during participation, as clinical studies are designed to provide information about the safety and effectiveness of an investigational vaccine.

-Approximately 220 participants will receive Prevnar 13TM, the standard of care, as the active comparator in this study.
-V114 is expected to provide comparable immune responses to Prevnar 13TM for the shared serotypes while providing additional coverage for the 2 serotypes (22F and 33F) unique to V114.
-It is unknown if the investigational V114 will have the same clinical benefit as Prevnar 13TM.
+Approximately 50% of participants will receive Prevnar 13[TM], the standard of care, as the active comparator in this study.
+V114 is expected to provide comparable immune responses to Prevnar 13[TM] for the shared serotypes while providing additional coverage for the 2 serotypes (22F, 33F) unique to V114.
+It is unknown if the investigational V114 will have the same benefit as Prevnar 13[TM].
+All participants will also receive PNEUMOVAX[TM]23 after 12 months to enhance immune responses and broaden protection against additional serotypes.

-Additional details regarding specific benefits and risks for participants participating in this clinical study may be found in the accompanying IB and informed consent documents.
+Additional details regarding specific benefits and risks for participants participating in this clinical study may be found in the accompanying IB and Informed Consent Form (ICF).

-3 HYPOTHESES, OBJECTIVES, AND ENDPOINTS
+3 HYPOTHESIS, OBJECTIVES, AND ENDPOINTS